Finding the Best Savings Accounts for Students

 - Be an immediate family member of a current member

-Best Customer Service: Bank of America Rewards Savings
+Best Customer Service: Bank of America Advantage Savings

 Traditionally good customer service might conjure up ideas of handshakes, warm hellos and attentive listening to your needs.
 Bank of America offers these in-person services across more than 4,000 branches in 33 states.
 If you can’t make it to a branch, though, you have a few other communication routes you can take.
 These offerings include a 24/7 automated customer service line and a mobile banking app that ranks near the top of the financial app market.